Admission to a Graduate Program

 Application Review and Evaluation

 Only complete application files will be reviewed for admission.
 The Office of Graduate Studies coordinates the admissions process with the graduate program committees.
 The Graduate Office first reviews the materials to ensure applications are complete and to determine whether or not minimum admission requirements and prerequisites for admission have been met.
-Applicants are then notified of receipt of the materials and whether or not there are deficiencies in the package.
+Applicants are then notified of receipt of the materials and whether there are deficiencies in the package.
 As soon as an application is complete, it is forwarded to the relevant graduate program admissions committee for evaluation.
 The graduate program committee makes admission decisions.
 The Office of Graduate Studies notifies applicants.

 Admission Status